Advice for newlyweds.

 Don’t be impatient!
 And learn to laugh a little.

-I have more tips on How To Avoid An Argument In Your Marriage.
+I have more tips on how to avoid arguing with your husband.
 I’m not saying that some arguments AREN’T necessary or worth it, but I am saying too many arguments are not good for you or your spouse, newlyweds.

 If you’re investing so much time and energy into fighting with your husband, I’m telling you it’s just not a good idea.
 Especially if you’re one of those people who always think they need to be right (I feel like I’m talking to myself here!)